Atomdonat/MusicPlayer/README.md

 # General Information

 ## Future of the project
-switching the main functionality from a GUI based Spotify Player to a (maybe Player independent) Music Analyzer and User specific Playlist generation using Machine Learning
+switching the main functionality from a GUI based Spotify Player to a (maybe Player independent) Music Analyzer and User/Mood tailored Playlist generation using Machine Learning

 ## Installation